VladULazarev/task_manager/README.md

 How it works

 After starting, you need to log in.
-Click Register, and fill in all input fields.
+Click 'Register', and fill in all input fields.
 All input fields are checked for 'bad' characters.
 Email and password are checked for existence in DB.
 Password must have more than 5 symbols

-If you already registered click Sign In.
+If you already registered click "Sign In'.
 Email and password are checked for 'bad' characters and for existence in DB.

 View all tasks - click 'Show all tasks'.
 To delete a task click the button 'Delete'.